MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-licenses-with-powershell.md

 ---

 title: Assigning Workplace Analytics licenses with PowerShell
-description: How to assign Workplace Analytics licenses in Azure Active Directory by using PowerShell
+description: Learn how to assign Workplace Analytics licenses in Azure Active Directory by using PowerShell
 author: madehmer
 ms.author: madehmer
 ms.topic: article